 More hotels than streets

-Internationally, the five-star ranking refers to hotels that have all the bells and whistles like parking, a pool, gym, salon etc. But some of the grandest and historical hotels in Prague, though they have the five-star label, are located in historically protected buildings which limits the amount of renovations allowed on the premises.
-The rooms are likely to be quite spacious and of course luxurious but you might not find some of the more modern amenities you would expect from five-star lodging.
+Internationally, the five-star ranking refers to hotels with all the bells and whistles like parking, a pool, gym, salon etc. But some of the grandest and historical hotels in Prague, though they have the five-star label, are located in historically protected buildings, limiting the number of renovations allowed on the premises.
+The rooms are likely to be quite spacious and, of course, luxurious, but you might not find some of the more modern amenities you would expect from five-star lodging.

 Four-star hotels usually offer the same amenities as five-star hotels; they’re just a little less glamorous.
-Rooms should all have mini-bars, cable television, complimentary toiletries, hairdryers, and alarm clocks, internet connection etc. Most of them feature air-conditioning, bathtubs, bathrobes, and slippers – if these items are must-haves it’s best to ask about them before you book.
-A four-star hotel should also have an elevator, but in Prague these can be far too miniscule to accommodate a wheelchair and you’ll have to climb a few steps before you reach the lift.
+Rooms should all have mini-bars, cable television, complimentary toiletries, hairdryers, and alarm clocks, internet connection etc. Most of them feature air-conditioning, bathtubs, bathrobes, and slippers – if these items are must-haves, it’s best to ask about them before you book.
+A four-star hotel should also have an elevator, but in Prague, these can be far too minuscule to accommodate a wheelchair, and you’ll have to climb a few steps before you reach the lift.

 Three-star and two-star hotels

-Three-star and two-star hotels are very similar when it comes to the amenities.
-It’s safe to say that most three-star facilities are characterized by an unimpressive facade and older furniture; two-star facilities may be similar to that of a pension or better guesthouse.
+Three-star and two-star hotels are very similar when it comes to amenities.
+It’s safe to say that an unimpressive facade and older furniture characterize most three-star facilities; two-star facilities may be similar to that of a pension or better guesthouse.
 Three-stars may house a restaurant or bar; two-stars may only have snacks and drinks available at the front desk.
 Prague is home to plenty of lovely two- and three-star hotels that can provide a satisfactory stay and prove good value for the money.

 Best Rated Hotels